 - Youth Co-Op: Kids Ages 16 and above and in High School are hired by local businesses throughout the Sumter Community

-The City of Sumter is accepting applications for its Summer Youth Employment Programs through May 6.
+The City of Sumter is accepting applications for its Summer Youth Employment Programs from April 1, 2019 through May 3, 2019.
 Students ages 14-15 will work in city government and students age 16 through high school will work in the Co-Op Program for local businesses.
 Students must live in the city limits and meet income requirements set by HUD.
 Students should see their school guidance counselors for applications and income guidelines or pick up an application in-person at the Liberty Center located at 12 W. Liberty St., Office H. Office hours are Monday - Friday, 8:30am - 5:00pm.

 Call Carolet Thomas at (803) 774-1652 or Clarence Gaines at (803) 774-1649 with questions regarding the application process for either of these programs.